National Directory

 High-Fidelity Designs & Prototypes

-• Designed high-fidelity mockups and interactive prototypes
+Designed high-fidelity mockups and interactive prototypes while incorporating accessibility best practices

-• Refined components and content structure
+Refined content structure

 Outcome and Impact

-This engagement demonstrated not only the potential of the directory itself, but also my ability to lead high-impact projects under tight timelines.
+The final proof of concept received strong stakeholder feedback and demonstrated the potential of the directory beyond provider use.
 Stakeholders were impressed by the strategic thinking, attention to user needs, and clarity of vision.
-This proof of concept laid the foundation for future iterations — and showcased my skills in inclusive UX leadership, rapid prototyping, and cross-functional collaboration.
+This proof of concept laid the foundation for future iterations — and showcased my skills in UX leadership and scaling ideas quickly and effectively.